signalogic/SigSRF_SDK/images/readme.txt

-png and jpg images for SigSRF repository readme.md files
+png and jpg images for SigSRF repository markdown (.md) files